linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 28 - Investment Policy and CFA Framework.md

 2. What is the least-risky asset for each of the following investors?

-$a$ .
-A person investing for her 3-year-old child's college tuition.
+- A person investing for her 3-year-old child's college tuition.
-b.
-A defined benefit pension fund with benefit obligations that have an average duration of 10 years.
+- A defined benefit pension fund with benefit obligations that have an average duration of 10 years.
 The benefits are not inflation-protected.
-c.
-A defined benefit pension fund with benefit obligations that have an average duration of 10 years.
+- A defined benefit pension fund with benefit obligations that have an average duration of 10 years.
 The benefits are inflation-protected.

 3. George More is a participant in a defined contribution pension plan that offers a fixed-income fund and a common stock fund as investment choices.
 He is 40 years old and has an accumulation of  \$100,000 in each of the funds.
 He currently contributes\$ 1,500 per year to each.
 He plans to retire at age 65, and his life expectancy is age 80.